-- A. The principal shall hold at least one (1) drill within the first five (5) days of school and a minimum of one (1) drill monthly during the remainder of the school year. - B. At the end of each school semester, the principal shall notify the Superintendent, in writing, of the dates drills were performed. - C. The principal and instructional and non-instructional school staff shall formulate a base emergency evacuation exit and cover plan which is designed to familiarize the occupants with all means of exit and appropriate cover areas for emergencies.
+- B. At the end of each school semester, the principal shall notify the Superintendent or designee, in writing, of the dates drills were performed. - C. The principal and instructional and non-instructional school staff shall formulate a base emergency evacuation exit and cover plan which is designed to familiarize the occupants with all means of exit and appropriate cover areas for emergencies.
 Special emergency exits that are not generally used during the normal occupancy of the building shall be carefully detailed and outlined.
-Diagrams shall be posted in each student occupied area clearly indicating emergency exits and alternate evacuation routes. - D. The principal shall plan and assign to staff members the responsibility of prompt and orderly evacuation of the school buildings. - E. The principal shall identify and report to the School Board hazardous areas requiring corrective measures.
+Diagrams shall be posted in each student occupied area clearly indicating emergency exits and alternate evacuation routes. - D. The principal shall plan and assign to staff members the responsibility of prompt and orderly evacuation of the school buildings. - E. The principal shall identify and report to the Superintendent or designee hazardous areas requiring corrective measures.
 Such written reports shall be sent to the Superintendent's office.

 STATUTORY AUTHORITY: 1001.41; 1001.42, F.S.
 LAWS IMPLEMENTED: 1001.43; 1006.07, F.S.

-Formerly: EBC
+History: Adopted: Revision Date(s): 11/21/2000, 10/26/2021 Formerly: EBC